jlesquembre/autopilot/docs/source/choices.rst

 <http://www.gnu.org/licenses/license-list.en.html#NoLicense>`_).
 This license
 also adds a classifier to your package, "Private :: Do Not Upload".
-PyPI will refuse to accept packages with unknown classifiers, hence we want to use it for private packages to protect ourselfs from a mistake.
-Anyways, if we have a private devpi_ we still can uplaod the package there.
+PyPI will refuse to accept packages with unknown classifiers, hence we want to use it for private packages to protect ourselves from a mistake.
+Anyways, if we have a private devpi_ we still can upload the package there.

 If you want to add a new license to the list of licenses, put the license file